It's All Relative: Main

 Bobby's mother and Mace's wife, who helps him run the bar.
 Audrey only wants the best for Bobby and Maddy, and her desires and decisions usually conflict with Mace's.
 Although Audrey is at first on the same page with Mace regarding the Stoddard-Banks family, she eventually warms up to Simon.
 Later episodes also show Audrey gaining more confidence in herself and her beliefs and desires.
+She is usually similar to Edith Bunker from All in the family.